Scots language: History

 From 1610 to the 1690s during the Plantation of Ulster, some 200,000 Scots-speaking Lowlanders settled as colonists in Ulster in Ireland.
 In the core areas of Scots settlement, Scots outnumbered English settlers by five or six to one.

 The name Modern Scots is used to describe the Scots language after 1700.

-A seminal study of the dialect of Scots was undertaken by JAH Murray and published as Dialect of the Southern Counties of Scotland.
+A seminal study of Scots was undertaken by JAH Murray and published as Dialect of the Southern Counties of Scotland.
 Murray's results were given further publicity by being included in Alexander John Ellis's book On Early English Pronunciation, Part V alongside results from Orkney and Shetland, as well as the whole of England.
 Murray and Ellis differed slightly on the border between English and Scots dialects.

 Scots was studied alongside English and Scots Gaelic in the Linguistic Survey of Scotland at the University of Edinburgh, which began in 1949 and began to publish results in the 1970s.
 Also beginning in the 1970s, the Atlas Linguarum Europae studied the Scots language used at 15 sites in Scotland, each with its own dialect.
+As of November 2022, Scots is represented on the Scientific Committee of the Atlas Linguarum Europae by David Clement of the University of Glasgow.